 The elements of executive compensation are discussed at meetings of the Compensation Committee and the Board, with significant input from our Chairman and our Chief Executive Officer.
 Base salary is generally determined annually but may be determined for a multi-year period at the time employment agreements are negotiated with our executive officers.
 Cash incentive compensation and other bonuses and forms of stock-based compensation are discussed from time to time, but there is no set schedule for making determinations regarding these types of compensation.
 The Committee and the Board retain considerable flexibility in deciding when to address these matters.
 In making its compensation decisions, the Board will usually seek input from the executive officers.
-However, the Board makes the final decisions on the compensation of our Chief Executive Officers.
-The Committee makes the final decisions on other compensation to our executive officers.
+However, the Board makes the final decisions on the compensation of our Chief Executive Officer and on equity awards to our executive officers, and the Committee makes the final decisions on other compensation to our executive officers.
 The Committee is authorized to utilize compensation consultants.
 Neither the Committee nor the Board utilized a compensation consultant for our 2024 executive compensation program.